Fynjirby/tydid/README.md

 ## Programmatic Usage

 You can also use TyDID as a library in your Node.js projects:
+// you need to install it via `npm i tydid` first

 ```javascript
 const tydid = require('tydid');